undera/chess-engine-nn/README.md

 This time, superfinal between Lc0 and Stockfish happens again, season #17.
 We're in self-isolation because of COVID19, it's a good time to revise my chess AI project.

 I was thinking a lot about it, and many experiments were not merged into main branch, because they're all have failed.
 I'm ready to give up on my initial idea: build a NN that would "say" correct move.
 I realize that much more advanced reinforcement learning technique would be needed to achieve that.

 Instead, I will try to do a "tree search with just 1 level", to pick the right move.
 It assumes that central part is NN position evaluator that is trusted.
 It's a sort of "optimist" approach where we believe that current eval is very smart and no deep tree search is needed.

 ...

 After some training against SF, I see a problem of 1-ply depth: if a move actually leads to bad position (taking opponents' move into account), then all we have is choice from very bad moves.

 ### 1 Dec 2021

-Nepo plays with Carlsen for the Chess Crown (https://lichess.org/broadcast/world-chess-championship-2021/game-5/H8H4enOL).
+Nepo plays with Carlsen for the Chess
+Crown (https://lichess.org/broadcast/world-chess-championship-2021/game-5/H8H4enOL).
 I want to try exercise on this project again, using my 3060Ti and the approach of 1-level deep eval.
 The idea: for each position, we calculate score for each possible next position.
 The top score is the move.
+I'm getting more modest, just want to get a model that makes not totally random moves.

+I put the current version to run overnight.
+In the morning it got to game #960, to try all possible starting positions.
+Ran for 15 hours.
+It spends a lot of time making long endgames, so I'll add SyzygyDB checks for 3/4/5-piece endings.

+It seems that with the approach of eval it is a _regression_ task.